 Good to know

-The Puma Tsugi Shinsei is a fusion of German and Japanese design technology which was introduced in 2017.
-Sporstyle creative director of Puma, Heiko Desens, created the future of the brand’s newest sneaker designs including the Tsugi Shinsei.
+The Puma TSUGI Shinsei is a fusion of German and Japanese design technology which was introduced in 2017.
+Sportstyle creative director of Puma, Heiko Desens, created the future of the brand’s newest sneaker designs including the Tsugi Shinsei.

 Puma’s move is a calculated and positive change for the pioneering shoemaker as it transitions itself not only as an athletic manufacturer into an innovator of fashionable lifestyle shoes.
 The use of modern materials that include Evoknit for a lightweight upper element and the Ignite foam for superior cushioning and high energy return was also welcome developments.